Truck, Delivery Drivers Independent Contractor Misclassification

 - If you suspect you're an employee – and not an independent contractor like the company says – fill out the form on this page.
 We can have an attorney reach out to you to help determine whether you're an employee or independent contractor and whether the company you work for is cheating you out of proper pay.
 There's no cost or obligation in contacting us or speaking with an attorney.

 Some truck and delivery drivers are suing the companies they work for claiming that they’re employees – not independent contractors – and entitled to overtime and minimum wage pay.

-Macy’s, FedEx and a number of other big names have already been sued, with drivers in the Macy’s class action recovering about $13,000 each.
+Macy’s, FedEx and a number of other big names have already been sued, and while each case is different, drivers in the Macy’s class action recovered about $13,000 each.

 Why Would a Company Call Me an Independent Contractor Instead of an Employee?

 Business can save a lot of money by saying their workers are independent contractors and not employees.
 When a company hires independent contractors, they don’t have to pay for unemployment insurance, overtime pay, workers’ compensation insurance, Social Security or Medicare taxes.

 Independent contractors also are not entitled to same protections afforded to employees, including:

 - The right to medical leave to treat an illness or care for a sick family member